amritx8/Data-Structures/README.md

-# This repo contains all the basic graph algorithms.
+# This repository contains all the standard graph algorithms.